-As shown on the Preliminary Site Plan in Exhibit A, standard parking spaces are planned that meet the minimum dimensional standard (9 feet wide by 19 feet long) set forth in Table 806-6.
+As shown on the Preliminary Site Plan in Exhibit A, standard and compact parking spaces are planned that meet the minimum dimensional standards set forth in Table 806-6.
 This standard is met.

 (f) Grade.
 Off-street parking and vehicle use areas shall not exceed a maximum grade of ten percent.
 Ramps shall not exceed a maximum grade of 15 percent.